Backed by BJP, Nitin Agarwal all set to be elected UP Assembly Dy Speaker | Politics

 After the election on Monday, Uttar Pradesh will get its first Deputy Speaker of the Legislative Assembly after a gap of over 14 years.
 In the 2017 assembly polls, the BJP had won 304 seats in the 403-member UP Legislative Assembly and its majority in the House will ensure Agarwal's victory.

-According to sources, Samajwadi Party had moved the Speaker of UP Legislative Assembly seeking disqualification of Nitin Agarwal 5-6 months and around 15-20 days back the Speaker rejected the petition.
+According to sources, Samajwadi Party had moved the Speaker seeking disqualification of Nitin Agarwal from the Assembly 5-6 months and around 15-20 days back the Speaker rejected the petition.

 ''The BJP has followed all parliamentary traditions.
 The post is (generally) reserved for the principal opposition party.
 You (SP) were not able to give a candidate, and when a candidate came, it was Nitin Agarwal, and we are supporting him.
 We have come here to give respect to the parliamentary traditions,'' Adityanath later told reporters.